freerange/freeagent_transaction_explainer/README.md

 ## Installation

-* Clone this repository.

-* Enable Developer mode in chrome://extensions.

-* Click "Load unpacked extension" and choose the "lib" folder in your local copy of the repository.
+* [Install the extension](https://chrome.google.com/webstore/detail/freeagent-transaction-exp/lgpgdkoopbcppnipcnbodcobjmhagmim?hl=en&gl=GB) from the Chrome Web Store.

 * Take a copy of rules.json from this repository, amend them as appropriate and host them somewhere publicly accessible (e.g. GitHub, GitHub Gist or AWS S3).